Glasgow 'in far better place' - Wilson

 "We're in a far better place than we were.
 I'm confident that we can still put out a very strong side on the weekend to go out and be competitive."

-Wilson's side could overtake fourth-placed Ospreys in the United Rugby Championship at Scotstoun on Saturday, in front of no more than 500 spectators due to current Covid measures.
+Wilson's side could overtake fourth-placed Ospreys in the United Rugby Championship at Scotstoun on Saturday, in front of no more than 500 spectators because of current Covid measures.

 "Everyone in our squad, and I know Edinburgh's squad will have been the same, really want to play the derbies," added Wilson.